mycarta/mycarta/README.md

 <p align="center">
   <img width="550" src="https://raw.githubusercontent.com/mycarta/sketch2model/master/workflow.PNG">
 </p>
-The web app was Built around a prototype put together at the [2015 Calgary Geoscience Hackathon](https://csegrecorder.com/articles/view/open-collaboration-hackathons-and-tomorrows-subsurface-software), organized by [Agile Scientific](https://github.com/agile-geoscience), with teammates [Evan Saltman](https://github.com/epsalt) and [Elwyn Galloway](https://github.com/scibbatical), and special guest [Ben Bougher](https://github.com/ben-bougher) from Agile.
-The original idea for the prototype was proposed by Elwyn at the Hackathon, was to make an app that would turn an image of geological sketch into a model.
-The implementation of the finished app involves using morphological filtering and other image processing methods to enhance the sketch and convert it into a model with discrete bodies to be passed to a tool akin to Agile's [modelr.io](https://www.modelr.io/) to create a synthetic.
+The web app was Built around a prototype put together at the [2015 Calgary Geoscience Hackathon](https://csegrecorder.com/articles/view/open-collaboration-hackathons-and-tomorrows-subsurface-software), organized by [Agile Scientific](https://github.com/agile-geoscience), with team mates [Evan Saltman](https://github.com/epsalt) and [Elwyn Galloway](https://github.com/scibbatical), and special guest [Ben Bougher](https://github.com/ben-bougher) from Agile.
+The original idea for the prototype was proposed by Elwyn at the Hackathon, was to make an app that would turn an image of geological sketch (for example one taken from a boardmeeting whiteboard) into a digital rock model.
+The implementation of the finished app involves using morphological filtering and other image processing methods to enhance the sketch and convert it into a model with discrete bodies to be passed to a tool akin to Agile's [modelr.io](https://www.modelr.io/) to create and investigate a synthetic seismic model.

 Blog posts: